awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/setup-credentials.md

 1. Save and then close the file\.
 The AWS Toolkit for JetBrains tries to connect to the account by using the preceding access key\.

-   After connecting, you can use the AWS Toolkit for JetBrains to work with AWS resources in that account, such as [AWS serverless](key-tasks.md#key-tasks-sam) applications, [AWS Lambda](key-tasks.md#key-tasks-lambda) functions, and [AWS CloudFormation](key-tasks.md#key-tasks-cloudformation) stacks\.
+   After connecting, you can use the toolkit to work with AWS resources in that account, such as [AWS serverless](key-tasks.md#key-tasks-sam) applications, [AWS Lambda](key-tasks.md#key-tasks-lambda) functions, and [AWS CloudFormation](key-tasks.md#key-tasks-cloudformation) stacks\.

 You can also have [more than one connection](key-tasks.md#key-tasks-multiple-connect) available, so that you can [switch between them](key-tasks.md#key-tasks-switch-connect)\.